 A combination of HTML/CSS will be used to design the webpage User Interface (UI), as most of the team has had some training in this as part of their academic program.

-Architectural Mechanism 4 – Highlevel Components
+Architectural Mechanism 4 – High-level Components

 This consists of a series of high-level components as discussed in the next section.
 The main goal is to provide a level of abstraction for the developer’s code to compare and possibly merge the UML diagrams.
 It also caters for facilitating any extension during the next iteration of the software.
 The other goal is to isolate the development teams’ tasks and promote a low coupled design mindset.